cooperaj/wow-armory-character/readme.txt

 have to redo any theming they have carried out - however, there are some minor changes so it may not be a 100% fit.

 I have not replicated all the functionality that was offered by WoW Armory and have instead concentrated on getting it working well for how I use it.
-Consequently you are unable to view a 3D view of your character or see achievements or professions (though these are planned).
+Consequently you are unable to view a 3D view of your character or professions (though these are planned).

 = Known Issues =